ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

   - ads
   - email
 teaser:
-  text: A clickable stacked list of headers that reveal or hide content associated with them.
+  text: A stacked list of headers that collapse or expand content sections with user interaction.
 ---

 <!---